Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 ## Pulmonary Disorders: Chronic obstructive pulmonary disease (COPD)

+A condition, such as asthma, bronchitis, or emphysema, where chronic obstruction of air flow.

 - Asthma

-Approx 80% of people with asthma experience attacks during and/or after exercise (EIB, exercise-induced bronchoconstriction).
+Approx 80% of people with asthma experience attacks during and/or after exercise (EIB, exercise-induced bronchoconstriction - temporary narrowing of the airways).
 Before starting an exercise program, a physician can provide guidance regarding potential triggers, medication use, and what to do in case of an asthmatic episode.
 Clients should have rescue medication with them all the time.

 ![IMG_1141](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/eab82956-5adb-407b-84cb-a47955ff1bdb)